AxelHamburch/LightningATM/docs/guide/we_need_your_help.md

     [lnbits]
     # api credentials
     url = https://legend.lnbits.com/api/v1
+    # LNbits Wallet -> API info -> Admin Key
     apikey =
+    # One of "invoice" or "lnurlw"
+    method = lnurlw
+    # only for lnurlw
+    # millisseconds to redeem the lnurlw
+    timeout = 90000

-`Note:` User your apikey (API Info / Admin key) from legend.lnbits.com wallet with funding
+`Note:` Customize your admin key (apikey) from Wallet with funding

 #### 2.2 Change active wallet to lnbits